 “You are so brave!” are the words I spoke aloud to my to my mare this evening as we ventured out alone further from the barn and into the big hay field then we have ever ventured before!
 It was a lovely evening.
 The air was clear, warm and the sun slanted in the sky to cast a veil of golden light on the freshly mowed hayfield.
 I am sure it smelled heavenly to my horse, although I know she was leery of the dark areas around the tree line and aware of the space between her and her herd mates.
 My goal has been to ride her out comfortably alone.
 That always sounds so easy, until you try to do it.
 I would love riding company but the fact of the matter is, I mostly ride alone at home.
 I have areas I can ride on my own property and with permission, on to my neighbor’s farm fields.
 I occasionally trailer out but actually ride more when I just do it at home, minus the traveling time.
 So we practice being brave on our own.

 As I spoke those words to her, I took ownership of them for myself too.
 I recognized how horses have taught me to straddle the worlds between weighing risk and finding adventure.
 I continue to learn thru them that in order to advance, I need to balance preservation with seeking out challenges.
 I have to look for ways to push the boundaries just so.
 The times I tip the balance too much toward comfort and safety, I lose out on learning opportunities for both of us.
-My horse does like feeling like she has been thrown into situations she isn’t prepared for, and quite frankly neither do I!
+My horse doesn't like feeling like she has been thrown into situations she isn’t prepared for, and quite frankly neither do I!
 When I push her too fast, I usually have to backtrack and reestablish some trust on her part in me to do right by her.

 I know doing right by her does not mean I let her call the shots or make the decisions on what is considered a challenge.
 I am pretty certain, if that were the case, she would vote to continue to graze in the pasture looking for the best mouthful of grass!
 I kind of equate finding the right balance is doing things in such a way we aren’t fighting about it and she feels it was partly her idea too!
 Doing right by her, in my opinion, means I challenge her to do more and be more than just a pasture ornament.
 Nothing against pasture ornaments, but my mare is young and in her prime and I feel it is in her best interest, as long as she is healthy and able, to be brought along as a riding horse.
 This really comes down to me seeing too many nice horses in bad situations because they were unbroke or not handled properly.
 It is my own pet peeve and why I put pressure on myself to keep my horses ridden and handled.
 If something ever happened and I couldn’t keep her, this is the best gift I could give her for some assurance of a decent life.